 - Population health areas include human health, productivity, and development at the population level.
 The populations of concern may be U.S. or non-U.S. populations.

 The program has two main components:

-Applications will be accepted and reviewed on a rolling basis.
 The final deadline for applying is 11:59 PM ET on Feb.
-16, 2018.
-The training program awards will be announced in April 2017.
+17, 2020.
+The training program awards will be announced in early April 2020.

 Applicants must submit the following to PRB:

 - A completed application form.